 The Adrien Dubouché National Museum in Limoges exhibits the different techniques used for ceramic-making.
-It also traces back over the history of art and civilizations through the prism of porcelain, a material that continues to reveal its assets today.
-Visitors are greeted in an emblematic venue, designed to enhance all 300.000 of its pieces
+It also traces back over the history of art and civilizations through the prism of porcelain, a material that continues to reveal its advantages today.
+Visitors are greeted in an emblematic venue, designed to enhance the display of all 300,000 of its pieces.

 We split the project over three phases, one for each dedicated zone of the museum.
 The most fun and challenging was zone B with the special shaped display cases.
-It was a real challenge which gave us the opportunity to translate the architect’s vision, a concept drawing, into a functional design, meeting all aesthetic and technical requirements.
-We researched & prototyped different materials and construction techniques to create the facet- shaped exterior, evaluating and testing them in terms of durability, weight, aesthetic result, budget and reproducibility.
-We evaluated frequently used materials such as steel and metal.
-But, in the end, for the very first time, we used epoxy, creating a robust shell with flawless edges and weighing no more than 95 kilos, also making it easy to transport.
+It gave us the opportunity to translate the architect’s vision from a concept drawing into a functional design, meeting all aesthetic and technical requirements.
+We researched and prototyped different materials and construction techniques to create the faceted exterior, evaluating and testing them in terms of durability, weight, aesthetic result, budget and reproducibility.
+We evaluated frequently used materials such as steel and other metals.
+Ultimately, for the very first time we used epoxy to create a robust shell with flawless edges, weighing no more than 95 kg, also making it easy to transport.
 From an ergonomic point of view, the case performs very well.
-The heavy glass-hinged doors can be opened using only one hand.
+The hinged heavy glass doors can be opened using only one hand.